Mircea Lucescu: Galatasaray

-In June 2000, he replaced Fatih Terim at Turkish club Galatasaray, with whom, alongside Romanian players Gheorghe Hagi and Gheorghe Popescu he won the 2000 UEFA Super Cup after a 2–1 against Real Madrid.
-Under Lucescu's leadership, Galatasaray reached the quarter-finals on the UEFA Champions League during the 2000–01 season where after a 3–2 victory in the first leg, they lost with 3–0 in the second against Real Madrid.
+In June 2000, he replaced Fatih Terim at Turkish club Galatasaray, with whom, alongside Romanian players Gheorghe Hagi and Gheorghe Popescu, he won the 2000 UEFA Super Cup, after a 2–1 win against Real Madrid.
+Under Lucescu's leadership, Galatasaray reached the quarter-finals of the 2000–01 Champions League season, where after a 3–2 victory in the first leg against Real Madrid, they lost the second leg 3–0.
 The following year, Galatasaray qualified to the second group phase of the Champions League and won the Turkish League title.
 Lucescu was sacked at the end of the season, despite winning the league championship, and was replaced by Fatih Terim.

 Beşiktaş

-Shortly after his departure from Galatasaray in June 2002, Lucescu signed a contract with rivals Beşiktaş, it was a very important season for Beşiktaş as in 2003, the Turkish club was celebrating its 100th year since its foundation and he managed to win the Turkish title, having only one loss and collecting 85 points – a record points tally in a single Süper Lig season, also reaching the 2002–03 UEFA Cup quarter-finals, losing with 3–1 on aggregate against Lazio Roma.
+Shortly after his departure from Galatasaray in June 2002, Lucescu signed a contract with rivals Beşiktaş.
+It was a very important season for Beşiktaş as in 2003, the Turkish club was celebrating its 100th year since its foundation.
+He managed to win the Turkish title, having only one loss and collecting 85 points – a record points tally in a single Süper Lig season.
+The team also reached the 2002–03 UEFA Cup quarter-finals, losing with 3–1 on aggregate to Lazio.

-In the following season, the team could not progress from a difficult Champions League group, but was able to get a ticket to the 2003–04 UEFA Cup by finishing third in its group – only to be knocked out by Valencia in the third round, who eventually went on to win the competition.
-On 25 January 2004, Beşiktaş played a home game against Samsunspor in the championship, referee Cem Papila showing five red cards to Beşiktaş players and after this match, the team's performance declined drastically and Lucescu could not stop the decline, blaming the Turkish Football Federation for one-sided decisions by the referees, leaving the club after finishing the championship on the 3rd position, claiming that his championship was stolen.
-During his period spent at the Beşiktaş, he bought Romanian players Daniel Pancu, Adrian Ilie and Marius Măldărășanu at the club.
+In the following season, the team could not progress from a difficult Champions League group, but was able to get a ticket to the 2003–04 UEFA Cup by finishing third in its group – only to be knocked out by Valencia in the third round, who eventually won the competition.
+On 25 January 2004, during a home game against Samsunspor, referee Cem Papila showed five red cards to Beşiktaş players.
+After this match, the team's performance declined drastically, Lucescu blamed the Turkish Football Federation for one-sided decisions by the referees.
+He left the club after finishing the championship in third place, claiming that it was stolen.
+During the period spent at Beşiktaş, he brought Romanian players Daniel Pancu, Adrian Ilie and Marius Măldărășanu to the club.